codeStackr007/EduWeb-Education-Website/README.md

   <h2 align="center">EduWeb - Education Website</h2>

-  EduWeb is a fully responsive education website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  EduWeb is a fully responsive education website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href="https://eduweb-education-website.vercel.app/"><strong>➥ Live Demo</strong></a>